 Fighting Depression by Running

-If you are concerned, or have been diagnosed with depression, please speak to your doctor before beginning a running routine as this “silent killer” is a complex disease that may require multiple angles to get under control.
+Speak to your doctor before beginning a running routine if you are concerned, or have been diagnosed with depression.
+This “silent killer” is a complex disease that may require multiple angles to get under control.
 There are two aspects to fighting depression by running, preventative and as treatment.
 Both of these would entail the same amount and type of running but cross cut into the straight physical, self-perception, and support.

 How to Take Your First Steps to Becoming a Runner